CDSeattleMEAN052017/jack_brounstein/readme.md

 ### Wednesday, April 17

-Angular services
+Nested components, inputs and output

+For these assignments, recreate the functionality, but don't use a service.
+(Services will be covered tomorrow.)
+For AlwaysNote, remember to use `@Input` and `@Output`!

 Assignments|
 ---|
 Task and Inputs **GitHub**|
 Users|
 User Validations **GitHub**|
+AlwaysNote **GitHub**|

 ### Thursday, April 18

-Angular routes
+Angular routes and services

-Read about the HTTP module and observables, but you don't need to do those assignments; we'll bring in HTTP requests to our server once we have a full MEAN app.
+Read about the HTTP module, which we'll be using tomorrow to make requests to our server once we have a full MEAN app.

 Assignments|
 ---|
-AlwaysNote **GitHub**|
 Routing|
 Routes and Subroutes|